 Indian Style: This henna consists of thin strokes, highly detailed designs, depictions of humans and peacocks, the shape of the paisley, and so on.
 Indian henna tends to cover the entire hand or most of it and is used for weddings and baby showers and other generally female-oriented occasions.
 You can take inspiration from this when you go to create your own designs, but it is a tad more difficult than the other style of henna.

 Arabic/Gulf Style: This type focuses on patterns and larger shapes, generally consisting of floral designs and a rather thick stroke.
 The henna tends to show more skin than Indian henna and typically follows a linear structure from the bottom of the hand/palm to the tip of a finger.
 Arabic designs are also used for weddings and such and are arguably the more modern and popular type of henna.
 They are easier to come up with and are a good starting point for beginners.

 - My own henna style reflects both of these styles.
-I am Indian by birth, but I was raised in a highly diverse community where there were people from the Middle East, Africa, India, Pakistan and so on.
-I learned henna in person from these people which is what influenced my style, as well as a hint of westernism, which can be seen in the additions of words/letters, and hearts in design.
+I am Indian by birth, but I was raised in a highly diverse community where there were people from the Middle East, Africa, India, Pakistan, and so on.
+I learned henna in person from these people which is what influenced my style, as well as a hint of Westernism, which can be seen in the additions of words/letters, and hearts in the design.